goyek/goyek/README.md

 Default task can be assigned via [`Taskflow.DefaultTask`](https://pkg.go.dev/github.com/pellared/taskflow#Taskflow.DefaultTask) field.

-When default task is set, then it is run if no task is provided via CLI.
+When the default task is set, then it is run if no task is provided via CLI.

 ### Parameters